Brandywine Falls Provincial Park Whistler Snowshoeing

 You then follow the trail to the bridge over the beautiful Cheakamus River and then turn right and snowshoe less than a kilometre along the wide and easy to follow trail until you reach the impressive and hugely beautiful viewing platform across from this thundering waterfall.

 Brandywine Falls is amazing to see in the summer, but in the winter it is even more extraordinary.
-The sounds are echoed louder as the sounds bounce of the frozen chasm the water falls into, yet the area is magically serene with rarely anyone to break the peacefulness of the park.
+The sounds are echoed louder as they echo off the frozen chasm the water falls into, yet the area is magically serene with rarely anyone to break the peacefulness of the park.

 Directions to Brandywine Falls Parking in the Winter:

 The parking lot to Brandywine Falls is blocked by snow in the winter and you must park outside the gate along the highway.
 There is plenty of room for several cars.
 Located about 20 minutes south of Whistler there are big and difficult to miss signs indicating, "Brandywine Falls Provincial Park".
 You will see the obvious area to park outside the gate (gate is usually buried in snow in the winter).
 If driving from Whistler Brandywine Provincial Park will be on your left.
-You will then have to put your snowshoes on immediately and scramble over the wall of snow to access the parking lot.
+You will then have to put your snowshoes on immediately and scramble over the wall of snow to access the parking lot and trailhead.
 You will then be in a suddenly, serene setting of snow covered picnic tables and see the wonderful, covered bridge across the Cheakamus River leading to the amazing Brandywine Falls viewpoint.
 There are outhouses in the parking lot and they function year-round.
 Also, there are several information boards about the local first nation tribes and the Sea to Sky Trail that passes through the park.